-All subsequent changes in fair value and foreign exchange differences are reflected in the income statement in 'Net trading income/(expense)'.
+All subsequent changes in fair value and foreign exchange differences are reflected in the income statement in 'Net gains/(losses) from financial instruments at fair value through profit or loss'.

 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of a financial instrument.
 For all trading financial instruments, transaction costs are excluded from the initial fair value measurement of the financial instrument.
 These costs are recognised in the income statement in 'Other expense'.